 Can You Drive a Vehicle in Ontario with No Licence Plates?

-The answer is no. You cannot drive a vehicle on public roads in Ontario without having the proper licence plates.
+The answer is no. You cannot drive a vehicle on public roads in Ontario without having the proper license plates.
 This is a rule that is enforced by the Highway Traffic Act.
-The requirement for registering a motor vehicle in Ontario goes all the way back to 1903 and up until 1911 vehicle owners had to provide their own licence plates.
+The requirement for registering a motor vehicle in Ontario goes all the way back to 1903 and up until 1911 vehicle owners had to provide their own license plates.
 After this point, the Province of Ontario took over issuing the required plates.

 Rules for Licence Plates